 Nicole is also the founder of the popular beauty blog TheBeautyGirl.com, which was named one of the top 50 best beauty blogs by Beauty High.
 From products and tips to celebrity interviews, Nicole shares her insider access and tells it like it is because “Beauty Shouldn’t Be A Bitch.”

-And lest not forget her most important roles — wife and mom to two little ones, Jasper and Rex.
+And lest not forget her most important roles — wife and mom to three little ones, Rex, Jasper and Hazel.

 I’m excited to announce that I’ve collaborated on a book to help preteens prevent social media from deflating their self worth.
 Too many kids allow the number of “likes” they get on social media influence their self-esteem and perception of beauty.
 Love Yourself(ie) is a fictional story about a girl named Harper who learns to use self-acceptance to filter social media and manage peer pressure.